Al-Qalam: Period of revelation

 On the other hand, the latest suggested order is 18th place according to Theodor Nöldeke and John Medows Rodwell setting the order band from 2nd to 18th.
 Sayyid Qutb (d.
 1966), who was an Egyptian author, Islamist of the Egyptian Muslim Brotherhood, in his Magnum opus Fi Zilal al-Qur'an (In the shades of the Qur'an) highlights a very interesting fact that the opening and the ending of the surah tackle the same point, therefore it is not possible to identify a specific time of revelation.
 George Sale estimates the revelation to be from fourth year of Islam.

 The major scholars of Islam agree (Ijma) however that this is one of the earliest surahs to be revealed at Makkah.
-And perhaps the most balanced statement regarding time of revelation of this surah comes from Muhammad Asad (2 July 1900 – 20 February 1992) a Jewish-born Austro-Hungarian journalist, traveler, writer, linguist, thinker, political theorist, diplomat and Islamic scholar:
+Muhammad Asad (2 July 1900 – 20 February 1992) a Jewish-born Austro-Hungarian journalist, traveler, writer, linguist, political theorist, diplomat and Islamic scholar, said:

 In the chronological order of revelation, this surah most probably occupies the third place.
 Some authorities – among them Suyuti – incline to the view that it was revealed immediately after the first five verses of surah 96 ("The Germ-Cell"); this, however, is contradicted by some of the best-authenticated traditions, according to which most of surah 74 came second in the order of revelation (see introductory note to that surah).
 In any case, "The Pen" is undoubtedly one of the oldest parts of the Qur'an.